Lanzarote: In the middle of the ocean

 - Museo de la Pirateria (an interesting museum with views, especially cool for kids – but I, honestly, loved it as well)

-- Playa de Papagayo (It is the most famous beach with crystal blue waters, but during my stay, it was always too crowded, so we went to the one nearby, called “Playa Mujeres” )
+- Playa de Papagayo (It is the most famous beach with crystal blue waters, but during my stay, it was always too crowded, so we went to the nearby “Playa Mujeres” )

 - Costa Teguise and SUP (stand up paddle) class / another great experience, after which I´ve bought my own board when back at home